keitheous/Toy-Robot/ReadMe.md

 # ReadMe

+## Installation

+## Usage

+## Testing

-## Scalability
+## Scalability & Isolation OOD
 To start off, I asked for tips and advice from some seniors and people with much more coding experience than I do.
-They all suggested the same thing, "Build it in such a way that it's scaleable", meaning that - when improvements or other implementations are required, you only need to change one small part of the code without really affecting the entire system.
-Hence, I am to build a system that expects change and will still function accordingly when the limitations are extended.
+They all suggested the same thing, "Build it in such a way that it's scaleable".

 According to google:
 Scalability is the capability of a system, network, or process to handle a growing amount of work, or its potential to be enlarged in order to accommodate that growth.

+They suggested isolation of components so that when improvements or other implementations are required, you only need to change one small part of the code without changing the entire system.
+Hence, I am to build a system that expects change and will still function accordingly when the limitations are extended.

-For example, although the challenge only require a 5 x 5 arena, the system should still work in the future when I am required to change it to a 10 x 10 arena.
+For example, although the challenge only requires a 5 x 5 arena, the system should still work in the future when I am required to change it to a 10 x 10 arena.
 Similarly, the current required directions (face) are NORTH, EAST, SOUTH and WEST.
 And in the future, if required so, we can change the system to face 8 directions instead, (i.e. N, NE, E, SE, S, SW, W and NW).

-In addition to that, I intend to break it down into several parts, forming an entire whole system in the end with a bin/main.rb.
-That way, when I'm required to make amendments, I just need to change one component (i.e one of the classes in lib folder) without affecting the rest.
-Components may include report.rb, board.rb, rule.rb, movement.rb, and etc.

-## Approach
+## Classes
 located in the /lib folder,

 ### 1. Board
 **Description:** Setting the arena / playing field